Step 1: Get Organized

 Depending on the stage of your loan, there are 3 primary ways you will receive information on how much you owe at closing.

-Good Faith Estimate (GFE), an itemized list of fees and costs associated with a loan usually provided within 3 business days of applying for a loan, but is highly subject to change.
+Loan Estimate (LE), an itemized list of fees and costs associated with a loan usually provided within 3 business days of applying for a loan, but is highly subject to change.

 Summary of Charges, another estimate that is also subject to change.
 When you apply online with GTE Financial, there is a page within the online system that will provide a Summary of Charges as well as Closing Cost Details.
 The Summary of Charges is usually a bulk number, for example $7,500, and then the Closing Cost Details specifically outline all of the line item costs that get you to your bulk sum.
 You can receive a Summary of Charges with our online mortgage application or using our Loan Consultant tool.
 Based on 12 simple questions, the Loan Consultant will calculate available interest rates, total closing costs and monthly payments.

-HUD Closing Statement, the official and final detailing of what you owe at closing provided by the U.S. Department of Housing and Urban Development.
+Closing Disclosure Statement (CD), the official and final detailing of what you owe at closing.
 This will be provided to you usually 5 days or more in advance of your closing date.

 What’s included in my closing costs?